lukechambers5/QFX_Automation/README.md

 - Internal Use Only!
 - This tool is intended solely for authorized staff at Blitz Medical Billing.
 - Do **not** distribute or use this application outside approved environments.

+## 🔐 Security & Compliance

+This application is designed to process healthcare data (e.g., names, MRNs, dates of service), but no PHI is committed to or stored in this repository.

+- No patient data is hardcoded or bundled.
+- All uploads happen locally on the user's machine.
+- Temporary and output files are not uploaded or retained externally.
+- Users are responsible for ensuring HIPAA compliance when operating this tool in a production environment.

+This repository contains logic only and is safe for internal, private use.